DistributedProofreaders/guiguts/INSTALL.md

 ### Homebrew

-[Homebrew](https://brew.sh/) is a package manager for MacOS that provides the version of Perl and relevant Perl modules that Guiguts needs.
+[Homebrew](https://brew.sh/) is a package manager for macOS that provides the version of Perl and relevant Perl modules that Guiguts needs.
 To install it, your user account must have Administrator rights on the computer.